 These are components of food that have a pharmaceutical effect.
 That is, they are additives to the animal’s diet that may aid in reducing inflammation in the joints.
 It’s important to note these products take weeks to build up in the body and results are generally mild.
-Glucosamine, chondroitin sulphate and green lipped mussel powder are all products that are available for human and animal use.
+Glucosamine and chondroitin sulphate are products that are available for human and animal use.
 As of yet there is no solid evidence that they benefit arthritic patients and the industry is very poorly regulated with supplements only required to be safe but not effective.
 What has been proven to be beneficial is the addition of Omega 3 essential fatty acids.
 Our recommendations for Omega 3s supplementation is Antinol Rapid, a potent green-lipped muscle and krill oil supplement.
 Be wary of supermarket, human-grade supplements as these are often not appropriately balanced and don’t have high enough doses.